FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 __Parameters__:

   * pin
-  * _callback : a function to later handle the report; if set, makes this command asynchronous
+  * _callback : optional report handling function; if set, this command becomes asynchronous (does not wait for report)

 ## pin_on_change

-Sets up a pin to issue a report if the pin changes its state (both from external and internal signal).
+Sets up a pin to issue a report every time the pin changes its state.
+This is sensitive to both external and internal events.

 __Fixme__: in current firmware, edge events cannot be turned off!

-__This command potentially results in multiple delayed reports.
-Note that input signal over 10kHz may result in some events being not reported.__
+__This command potentially results in multiple later reports.
+Note that input signal over 10kHz may result in some events not being reported.__

 __Call signature:__